vkocubinsky/SublimeTableEditor/README.rst

 ctrl+c, ctrl+c
-    Re-align the table without moving the cursor.
+    Re-align the table without change the current table field.
+Move cursor to begin of the current table field.

 tab
     Re-align the table, move to the next field.
 Creates a new row if necessary.

 shift+tab
     Re-align, move to previous field.

 alt + enter or enter
     Re-align the table and move down to next row.
 Creates a new row if necessary.
-    At the beginning or end of a line, "enter" still does NEWLINE, so it can be used to split a table.

 ctrl+left
     Re-align the table and move to beginning of the current table field.